La troupe d'Orphée

 In the seventeenth century in The Hague, ‘opera’ was pronounced ‘ópera’.
 French culture dominated everything, also the theatre, far into the nineteenth century.
 And French culture is also central to this production.
-We focus the spotlight on one of the protagonists of the life of French opera of this period: Marc-Antoine Charpentier.
+We focus on one of the protagonists of French opera of this period: Marc-Antoine Charpentier.
 Overshadowed by Lully during his life, he was the creator of timeless works.
-We create our own performance out of his music but with one particular work standing central in the production: his chamber opera La descente d’Orphée aux Enfers.
+We create our own performance out of his music but with one particular work as the production's centerpiece: his chamber opera La descente d’Orphée aux Enfers.

 La descente d’Orphée aux Enfers was composed around 1686.
 It is the French opera about the mythological character, Orphée, who loses his lover Euridice and who then through the use of song, tries to convince the gods of the underworld to give her back to him.
-The story was a source of inspiration to composers throughout the whole of the seventeenth century in the new genre of opera.
-This was thanks to the magical combination of a powerful story and the iconic narration of the power of music.
-Charpentier’s setting of the story is masterful (as a kind of steppingstone, he had earlier made a canata version of the story).
+The story was a source of inspiration to composers throughout the whole of the seventeenth century in the new genre of opera, thanks to the magical combination of a powerful story and the iconic narration of the power of music.
+Charpentier’s setting of the story is masterful (as a kind of stepping stone, he had already created a cantata version of the story).
 The opera is written for a group of solo singers who participate in both solo roles as well as in ensemble singing.
 The libretto is strong and expressive, whilst the score is full of highly charged harmonies and rich, inventive colours in both the vocal and instrumental parts.

 We want to perform this largely unknown masterwork for our audience, making it the centrepiece of a programme in which other music of Charpentier is also performed.
-The works of Charpentier are so rich and diverse that it all cries out to be performed.
 During the period in which he wrote La descente for Mademoiselle de Guise at the French court, he was also working on profound religious music and theatre music for the Troupe du Roy, Molière’s theatre ensemble.
-In the music for the theatre, we meet a completely different Charpentier from the composer of the melancholy Orpheus story.
-There, Charpentier writes playfully, with energetic and sophisticated humour.
+In the music for the theatre, we meet a completely different Charpentier from the composer of the melancholic Orpheus story.
+Here, Charpentier writes playfully, with energetic and sophisticated humour.

 La troupe d'Orphée on a tour to the underworld

 The theatre and opera world of Charpentier’s time is the point of departure for our Orpheus production.
 In the descriptions of theatrical and operatic production in The Hague at that time, productions were performed by ‘troupes’ and ‘bandes’.
 In our production, we present such a troupe.
-But in this case, our intinerant singers have formed a troupe around the most famous singer of all time: Orphée.
-This ensemble brings the mythological story of Orpheus and Euridice onto the stage, merging theatre and reality with each other.
-The story is told as the story of the group itself: the ‘chef de troupe’ Orphée, will today marry the singer Euridice, but she dies on the wedding day.
+But in this case, our itinerant singers have formed a troupe around the most famous singer of all time: Orphée.
+This ensemble brings the mythological story of Orpheus and Euridice onto the stage, merging theatre and reality.
+The story is told as the story of the group itself: the ‘chef de troupe’ Orphée will today marry the singer Euridice, but she dies on their wedding day.
 On another level, reality and theatre are also united: our group of singers from Vox Luminis is of course the contemporary version of such an itinerant group.